Integrable models and $K$-theoretic pushforward of Grothendieck classes: Integrable five-vertex model

 for $\displaystyle S_k^n \in \binom{[n]}{k}$.
 To extract the coefficient of \eqref{operatorpart} for a fixed $S_k^n$, one uses \eqref{rttone2} repeatedly to rewrite the left hand side of \eqref{multiplecommutation} as

 Finally, we only use \eqref{rttone1} repeatedly to move all the $B$-operators to the left of all the $D$-operators.
-We only need to concentrate on the first term of the right hand side of \eqref{rttone1} when commuting the $B$- and $D$-operators to extract the coefficient of

-since if we once use the second term of the left hand side of \eqref{rttone1}, we get other operators.
+We only need to concentrate on the first term of the right hand side of \eqref{rttone1} when commuting the $B$- and $D$-operators to extract the coefficient of \eqref{operatorpart}, since if we once use the second term of the left hand side of \eqref{rttone1}, we get other operators.
 Noting this, one finds the coefficient of the operator is given by $\displaystyle \prod_{i \in S_k^n, j \in \overline{S_k^n}} \frac{1}{1-u_i/u_j}$ , and hence the commutation relation \eqref{multiplecommutation} follows.